Killer Dogs: Predation and Predatory Aggression by Pets

 Predator aggression refers to killer dogs that stare at their target animal and move quickly.
 This is characterized by the dog’s sudden and impulsive actions.
 This may be the only aggression that killer dogs show.
 This is dangerous because they cannot be trained, medicated, or counter-conditioned.

-See also How to choose a perfect dog tag
+See also How to keep your dog cool in summer

 Bites can be prevented